GoogleCloudPlatform/iot-smart-home-cloud/web/README.md

 You can also deploy this application to Firebase Hosting with the rest of the [Device Manager Cloud](../firebase/README.md) project.

+> NOTE: This step is required if you intend to test out the smart home action integration with the Google Assistant.

 1. Create a dist build of the app.
 The build output will appear in the `/firebase/public/` directory: